Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 THE FLORIDA SUPREME COURT RULING ON REAR-END ACCIDENTS

 Until recently, drivers in Florida who had been involved in rear-end auto accidents were left with minimal arguments as to who was responsible for causing a collision.
 It seemed clear for years that the person who was in the rear had to accept liability for any property damage or injuries caused.
-That discussion, however, was placed in front of the Florida Supreme Court, and decided on in November of 2012.
+That discussion, however, was placed in front of the Florida Supreme Court and decided on in November 2012.

 SUPREME COURT CASE BACKGROUND

 The legal issue, which was brought before the Florida Supreme Court, began as a motorcycle accident in Sanford, Florida.
 One of the plaintiffs to the initial lawsuit, Crystal Charron, was a passenger on a motorcycle driven by William Smith.
-Charron and Smith originally alleged that Smith, the driver of the motorcycle, had impacted the rear end of an automobile driven by the defendant in the case, Warren Birge, because of negligent conduct of the defendant.
+Charron and Smith originally alleged that Smith, the driver of the motorcycle, had impacted the rear end of an automobile driven by the defendant in the case, Warren Birge, because of the negligent conduct of the defendant.

 A personal injury claim was filed by Charron and Smith against Birge, alleging that he had suddenly come to a grinding halt on the highway, which both vehicles shared at the time.
 Smith did in fact strike the rear of the defendant’s vehicle, causing injuries to both of the plaintiffs.
 The sudden stop by Birge was said by the plaintiffs to have at least contributed to the cause of the accident and the injuries sustained.

 Ultimately, plaintiff Smith settled his claim with the defendant, but plaintiff Charron continued with the legal action.
 The defendant moved for a Final Summary Judgment against the remaining plaintiff in the litigation, Charron, and was granted that motion.
-On appeal from the court’s ruling, Charron was then granted relief from that judgment based the fact that there was evidence provided by the plaintiff, who demonstrated that the defendant had at least some part in causing the accident.
+On appeal from the court’s ruling, Charron was then granted relief from that judgment based on the fact that there was evidence provided by the plaintiff, who demonstrated that the defendant had at least some part in causing the accident.
 The conflicting decisions by the two courts were eventually brought before the Florida Supreme Court to be resolved.

 HOLDING BY THE SUPREME COURT

 After hearing the arguments presented by both parties, the Florida Supreme Court ruled in favor of the appellate court’s decision in favor of plaintiff Charron.
-What had previously been so cut-and-dry as far as rear-end collision liability went, had now opened a window for rebuttal to the long existing presumption.
+What had previously been so cut-and-dry as far as rear-end collision liability went, had now opened a window for rebuttal to the long-existing presumption.

 The court made three main points in their holding, which included: